Jewish funerals in Australia: rites, mourning and what to expect

 Cremation

-Orthodox Judaism strictly forbids cremation.
-The prohibition is deeply held and considered one of the clearest directives in Jewish law.
-The body must be returned to the earth intact so that it may be raised at the resurrection.
+Orthodox and Conservative Judaism both prohibit cremation.
+The prohibition is deeply held: the body is returned to the earth intact so that it may be raised at the resurrection, and extensive rabbinic literature from the Torah through later authorities requires burial rather than burning.

 The Chevra Kadisha in Australia

 Both the Sydney Chevra Kadisha and the Melbourne Chevra Kadisha operate as not-for-profit community organisations.
-They provide funeral services at cost, using trained volunteers for tahara, shomrim duties, and graveside assistance.
+They provide funeral services at community cost, using trained volunteers for tahara, shomrim duties, and graveside assistance.
+Both publish a schedule of charges and aim to keep costs affordable rather than to make a profit.

 For families outside Sydney and Melbourne, local rabbis can advise on burial arrangements and connect families with volunteers who can perform tahara and other rites.